google/WebFundamentals/src/content/en/ilt/pwa/lab-indexeddb.md

-<strong>Important:</strong> Remember to change the version number to 3 before you test the code in the browser.
+__Important:__ Remember to change the version number to 3 before you test the code in the browser.